Milldrew/configs/readme.txt

 Todos
-1. Curate my shell scripts and add the bath to the .zshrc
+1. Curate my shell scripts and add the bath to the .zshrc ✓
+2. configure private aliases, aliases, environment variables.
+PATH etc.
+3. Start a system for managin neovim.